Skip to main content

 .gitignore for GoHugo

 This is a slight update on my previous post about the perfect .gitignore file for GoHugo.
-TLDR: The current optimum .gitignore content for a GoHugo project is the following (in addition to your own ignored files and folders): ini 1/public/ 2/resources/_gen/ 3/assets/jsconfig.
+TLDR: The current optimum .gitignore content for a GoHugo project is the following (in addition to your own ignored files and folders): ini COPY 1/public/ 2/resources/_gen/ 3/assets/jsconfig.

 Back to top